rohitanumolu/zillow_rapidapi_aws_pipeline/instructions/extract_data.md

 	"X-RapidAPI-Host": Paste from RapidAPI code snippet" }
 ```
 7. Now when you refresh airflow UI (if closed, you can use airflow standalone to run again), this new dag with name **zillow_rapidapi_dag** should we available.
 8. Check the graph, code in UI and trigger it.
 This should start and then extract the data and load it into S3 bucket created.

+> **NOTE**: Before you run the dag, make sure you give your EC2 permissions to access S3.
+For this, Go to IAM, Create role, Select AWS service and in next section EC2 and press next.
+Now add **AmazonS3FullAccess**.
+Go next, give it a name and create the role.
+Now go to your EC2, Actions, Security, Modify IAM role and chose the role you just created.

 ---